giltayar/nursery/README.md

 And this is bad.
-Why this is bad intuitively makes sense, but the blog post [Notes on structured concurrency, or: Go statement considered harmful](https://vorpus.org/blog/notes-on-structured-concurrency-or-go-statement-considered-harmful/) makes a pretty good case on why this is so.
+Why this is bad intuitively makes sense, but the blog post [Notes on structured concurrency, or: Go statement considered harmful](https://vorpus.org/blog/notes-on-structured-concurrency-or-go-statement-considered-harmful/) makes a pretty good case on why this it's bad.

 Let's contrast this with the same implementation of the code, using nurseries: